 Financial guarantees are recognised as a liability initially at fair value, adjusted for transaction costs that are directly attributable to the issuance of the guarantee.
-Subsequent to initial recognition, financial guarantees are recognised as income in profit or loss over the period of the guarantee.
-If it is probable that the liability will be higher than the amount initially recognised less amortisation, the liability is recorded at the higher amount with the difference charged to profit or loss.
+Subsequent to initial recognition, financial guarantees are measured at the higher of the amount of expected credit loss determined in accordance with the policy set out in Note 2.13 and the amount initially recognised less, when appropriate, the cumulative amount of income recognised over the period of the guarantee.